Mahmudul Haque Rubel

-Mahmudul Haque Rubel is a Bangladesh Nationalist Party politician and the former Member of Parliament of Sherpur-3.
+Mahmudul Haque Rubel is a Bangladesh Nationalist Party politician and a former member of parliament for Sherpur-3.

 Career

 Rubel was elected to parliament from Sherpur-3 as a Bangladesh Nationalist Party candidate in 2001.
-His father, Md Sherajul Haque, is a former Member of Parliament from Sherpur-3 and his uncle, A. K. M. Fazlul Haque of Bangladesh Awami League, is the incumbent member of parliament.
+His father, Md Sherajul Haque, is a former member of parliament from Sherpur-3 and his uncle, A. K. M. Fazlul Haque of Bangladesh Awami League, is the incumbent member of parliament.